How to Configure Dynamic DNS on UniFi Cloud Gateways

 adding the data to unifi.

 4. After the settings have been saved, navigate back to DuckDNS and check to ensure the IP address is updated.
-It might take a minute or so, but you should see your IP address changed and it should be your external IP address!
+It might take a minute or so, but you should see your IP address change, and it should be your external IP address!

 confirming the ip address changed after configuring ddns on unifi.

-Dynamic DNS is the start of most home labs, as you need to ensure that you have a route back to your network at all times.
-Without Dynamic DNS (DDNS) and a DDNS hostname, things will constantly break as your external IP address might change.
-Two things to highlight that have already been mentioned above:
+Dynamic DNS is the start of most home labs, as you need to ensure that you have a route back to your home network at all times.
+Without a static external IP address, Dynamic DNS (DDNS) is required, or things will constantly break as your external IP address changes.